 - ⅓ cup shredded coconut

 - ¾ cup (100g) peanut butter (crunchy or smooth)

 - ¾ cup (100g) dulce de leche

 - Preheat oven to 350º F / 180º C.

-- Grease a 9-inch (23 cm) round or square baking pan and line bottom with parchment paper or aluminum foil.
+- Grease an 8-inch (20cm) for thicker brownies, or a 9-inch (23 cm) for thinner brownies, round or square baking pan, and line the bottom with parchment paper or aluminum foil.